Here’s how to create a cheese board appetizer for an appetizer party, a wine & cheese party or as a starter for your awesome dinner party.

 Want more?
 See our tips on how to have an appetizer party.

-An appetizer party is a great way to invite more people.
-It can be a standing-room-only party rather than a sit-down party.
+- An appetizer party is a great way to have a party on a smaller budget.

 Sign up for our weekly magazine with all our new recipes, party ideas and ways to put more play in every day.